jendap/ratarmount_ui/README.md

 ### Nautilus extension

-If you've run the commands above, you should now see a "Mount" option in the context menu of archives.
+Run the commands above.
+You should now see a "Mount" option in the context menu of archives.

+Note: It can be used as a script too (without python3-nautilus dependency): `ln -s ~/.local/bin/ratarmount-ui ~/.local/share/nautilus/scripts/'Mount Advanced'`

+## Development

+You don't need the .venv.
+It has only dev dependencies adding typing for gi.repository.
+You will need `sudo apt install -y libgirepository-2.0-dev` to run `uv sync`.

 ## TODO - Leave a star or send a pull request if you want to see any future updates!
 -  [ ] Offer to upstream this into ratarmount repo (or create separete pip package?)
 -  [ ] Use format detection from [ratarmountcore/formats.py](https://github.com/mxmlnkn/ratarmount/blob/7ab3fd8f185e5f7827172069013749f613357e73/core/ratarmountcore/formats.py#L396) or `Nautilus.FileInfo.get_mime_type()` instead of the current extension list.
 Used it to validate mount source file types in the ui too.
 -  [ ] Drop parsing and make it use the argparse code from ratarmount itself
--  [ ] Add tab listing mounted archives and one click unmount them (all of them)
+-  [ ] Add list of mounted archives (to a tab?) and one click unmount them (all of them)
--  [ ] Add systemd-run to create cgroup to account and limit memory usage (and improve security?)
+-  [ ] Add systemd-run to create cgroup to limit memory usage (and improve security?)
 -  [ ] Option to automatically unmount after n seconds of inactivity (in ratarmnout itself)
 -  [ ] Simple progress bar (log window in advanced expander) (ratarmount as library or upstream support needed)
+-  [ ] Make sure .sqlite files are going to ~/.cache + auto-expire policy (in ratarmount itself?)
 -  [ ] Test(s)
 -  [ ] Icon and .desktop file
 -  [ ] Help, hints, translations and accessibility